How to Buy a Mobile Home or Manufactured Home

 Scores between 580 and 669 are considered fair.
 Anything below that is considered poor.
 But if you are in that range, don’t give up the dream.

-Nonprofits like InCharge Housing Counseling have counselors who work to improve your credit and find out if you qualify for down payment assistance.
+Nonprofits like InCharge Housing Counseling have credit counselors who work to improve your credit and find out if you qualify for down payment assistance.

 The bottom line is that if you want to own a home, a manufactured one might be the way to go.
 To get an FHA loan, find a bank, credit union or mortgage lender who works with FHA-loans.

-Features of an FHA Manufactured Home Loan
+A quick look at the features of an FHA Manufactured Home Loan:

 - Term is typically 20 years

-- Minimum downpayment: 3.5%
+- Minimum down payment is 3.5%

-- Maximum loan for home+land: $94,904
+- Maximum loan for home plus land: $92,904

 - Credit score must be above 580